-It’s back to school time again, this means back to reading, writing, studying and test-taking!
-Give busy brains a nutritious boost with healthy Omega-3’s!
-Registered Dietitian and SlimFast Plan Consultant, Maryann Walsh shares her insight on why Omega-3s are important and how to incorporate them into your diet.
+Give busy brains a nutritious boost with Omega-3’s!
+Registered Dietitian and SlimFast Plan Consultant, Maryann Walsh shares her insight on why Omega-3’s are important and how to incorporate them into your diet.
 Read her blog for more below.

 Omega-3 intake is consistently linked to numerous health benefits.
-Omega-3s have been shown to protect against cardiovascular disease and studies suggest that they may be beneficial in childhood learning and behavior as well as adult psychiatric and neurological health.
-DHA (an omega-3 fatty acid) has an important structural role in the eyes and brain, and its supply early in life is known to be vitally important, which is why it is so commonly recommended for pregnant and nursing women as well as infants and children.1 Research has also linked Omega-3’s inflammatory properties to supporting immune health as well, which is of course important year round, but even more so in the fall and winter months when cold and flu season is a concern.
+Omega-3’s have been shown to protect against cardiovascular disease.
+Studies also suggest that they may be beneficial in childhood learning and behavior, as well as adult psychiatric and neurological health.
+DHA (an Omega-3 fatty acid) has an important structural role in the eyes and brain, and its supply early in life is known to be vitally important, which is why it is so commonly recommended for pregnant and nursing women as well as infants and children.1 Research has also linked Omega-3’s inflammatory properties to supporting immune health as well, which is of course important year round, but even more so in the fall and winter months when cold and flu season is a concern.
 2

 3 Fun Facts about the Brain and Omega-3s: